pereznetworks/MyTunes/README.md

 - Once build and debug are successful,
     - Keep previous versions of sdks, exts and packs
     - then can install dotnet 10 sdks, associated exts and packs
-        - the newer versions, not being refenced should not affect the build and debuging
+        - the newer versions, not being referenced, should not affect the build and debuging

 **Kavaet: have not been able to this successfully on Visual Studio 2022 or 2026**